wirc-sjsu/firebench/docs/standard_format.md

 ### Metadata

 - If `/metadata` is present, it must contain only datasets (no nested groups) and each dataset must have a `description` attribute.

+### Certificates

+- Reserved namespace for FireBench certicitates.
+See certification documentation.